Questions 6–10 refer to the sample data in the following table, w... | Channels for Pearson+

 1

+Step 1: Understand the problem.
+The goal is to test the claim that survival on the Titanic is independent of the category of the person (man, woman, boy, or girl).
+This is a chi-square test for independence, as we are analyzing categorical data in a contingency table.

-Step 1: Identify the hypothesis test being conducted.
-The null hypothesis (H₀) is that survival is independent of the category (man, woman, boy, girl).
-The alternative hypothesis (H₁) is that survival is dependent on the category.
+Step 2: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
+The null hypothesis (H₀) states that survival is independent of the category of the person.
+The alternative hypothesis (H₁) states that survival is not independent of the category of the person.

-Step 2: Recognize the type of test used.
-This is a chi-square test for independence, as we are testing the relationship between two categorical variables: survival status and category (man, woman, boy, girl).

-Step 3: Analyze the P-value provided.
-The P-value is 0.000 (rounded to three decimal places), which is less than the significance level of 0.05.
-This indicates strong evidence against the null hypothesis.
+Step 3: Organize the data.
+The table provided shows the observed frequencies for each category (men, women, boys, girls) and their survival status (survived or died).
+These observed frequencies will be used to calculate the expected frequencies under the assumption of independence.

+Step 4: Calculate the expected frequencies.
+Use the formula for expected frequency: E = (row total × column total) / grand total.
+For each cell in the table, calculate the expected frequency based on the row and column totals.

 Verified video answer for a similar problem: